 The object: the properties of motion

-Conditionals are also often used, for example, you can use the zero conditional to state the conclusion of an experiment and the first conditional for predictions.
+Conditionals are also often used in Science.
+For example, you can use the zero conditional to state the conclusion of an experiment and the first conditional for predictions.

 |Conditional||Form||Example 1||Example 2|

 |Zero Conditional||If + present simple, + present simple||If you heat ice, it melts||If ice is heated, it melts|

 |First Conditional||If + present simple, + will + the infinitive||If you burn coal, you will pollute the atmosphere||If more weights are needed, the spring will extend further|

 |Second Conditional||If + past simple, + would + the infinitive||If you studied more, you would pass the exams|

 |Third Conditional||if + past perfect, would + have + past participle||If we had used a micrometer instead of a rule, we would have measured the thickness of the wire more accurately.|

 The second conditional may be used when discussing how a situation or process would be different if you changed the conditions, or the third conditional when evaluating experiments.